drf-forms/drf-schema-adapter/docs/docs/export_app/index.md

 *Default:* determined by the adapter

-*Used by*: Dynamy & on-disk generation
+*Used by*: Dynamic & on-disk generation

 A dictionary mapping DRF field serializer class names to frontend property types.
 An mapping you declare in this dictionnary will either override the default one or be added to it.